Oklahoma Court Records

 How to Seal a Criminal Record in Oklahoma

-Eligible parties may be able to seal a criminal record in Oklahoma by petitioning a state court for expungement.
+Eligible parties may seal a criminal record in Oklahoma by petitioning a state court for expungement.
 Upon an expungement order, the record is made inaccessible to members of the public.
 The procedure for expunging a criminal record is outlined below.

 How to Expunge Criminal Records in Oklahoma

 The procedure to expunge a criminal record in Oklahoma is denoted in 22 Okla.
 Stat.
 Ann §18a and 22 Okla.
 Stat.
 Ann §19.
 An individual may use the Petition to Expunge Records form to file an expungement in the District Court where the arrest records are located.
 This form may be obtained from the court.
-When a petition has been filed, the court schedules a hearing and notifies the prosecuting attorney, arresting agency, Oklahoma State Bureau of Investigation (OSBI), or any other relevant party, thirty days before the date of hearing.
+When a petition has been filed, the court schedules a hearing.
+It then notifies the prosecuting attorney, arresting agency, Oklahoma State Bureau of Investigation (OSBI), or any other relevant party, thirty days before the date of the hearing.

 Within these 30 days, any notified agency or aggrieved party may file an appeal with the Oklahoma Supreme Court.
-Additionally, the OSBI, as a necessary party, is typically notified of such proceedings.
-A court may grant a petition for expungement in the interests of justice, and if the petitioner meets expungement requirements and private interest outweighs the public interest in the record.
+Additionally, the OSBI, as a necessary party, is typically informed of such proceedings.
+A court may grant a petition for expungement in the interests of justice, and if the petitioner meets expungement requirements, the private interest outweighs the public interest in the record.
 With an expungement, a court removes all or some parts of the record from public view and limits who may access the expunged record.
 Pursuant to 22 Okla.
 Stat.
-Ann §19(D), the subject of an expunged record, can state in a job or school interview, or otherwise, that no such record exists.
+Ann §19(D), the subject of an expunged record, may state in a job or school interview, or otherwise, that no such record exists.

-Oklahoma statutes do not state the exact crimes that can be expunged.
+Oklahoma statutes do not state the exact crimes that may be expunged.
 Rather, 22 Okla.
 Stat.
 Ann. § 18 outlines individuals whose crimes may qualify for expunction in Oklahoma.
-Conditions where an offense can be expunged, including:
+Conditions where an offense may be expunged, including:

 - Acquitted persons